A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Boundary triple theory setup

 \begin{proof} The self-adjointness, positive-semi-definiteness, and spectral type follows immediately as it is the orthogonal sum of operators with these properties.
 The positive-definiteness will then follow from $0\in\rho(A^{(\uptau)}_{\varepsilon,0})$.
 To show this, we first note that the case $\uptau=0$ follows from the Poincar\'e inequality applied to each of the three operators in $A^{(\uptau)}_{\varepsilon,0}$, since the first/lowest eigenvalue $\lambda_1$ is related to the optimal Poincar\'e constant $\gamma$ by $\lambda_1 = \gamma^{-2}>0$. ($\gamma$ can be taken to be independent of $\varepsilon$, if we assume $\varepsilon$ is small.)

 For general $\uptau$, the lowest eigenvalue is always greater than or equal to the $\uptau=0$ case.
-This is due to the diamagnetic inequality $|\nabla|f|(x)|\leq |(\nabla + i\uptau)f(x)|$ a.e., $f\in H^1$, and the fact that we can always choose the first Dirichlet eigenfunction to be strictly positive.
-(See \cite[Theorem 8.38]{gilbarg_trudinger} or first part of the proof of \cite[Theorem 6.34]{david_borthwick}.)
+This is due to the diamagnetic inequality $|\nabla|f|(x)|\leq |(\nabla + i\uptau)f(x)|$ a.e., $f\in H^1$, and the fact that we can always choose the first Dirichlet eigenfunction (for $\tau=0$) to be strictly positive \cite[Theorem 8.38]{gilbarg_trudinger}.
 This shows the claim on being uniformly bounded below.

 Since the norm of $(A^{\text{soft},(\uptau)}_0)^{-1}$ is bounded above by $\left(\text{dist}(0, \sigma(A^{\text{soft}, (\uptau)}_0)) \right)^{-1}$, the estimate follows.
 A similar argument applies to the ``stiff" decouplings. \end{proof}